simakro/NoTrAmp/README.md

   ...
 ```

-Use of such naming schemes enforces primers names to consistently have names with the same number of fields, which always carry the same kind of information.
+Use of such naming schemes enforces primers to consistently have names with the same number of fields, which always carry the same kind of information.
 However, there can be one exception from the same number of fields rule.

 Sometimes alternative primer pairs for the "same" amplicon are used to boost underperforming amplicons.